nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 Between the electric arc Yep.
 And his and his really bad shot, he, he was able to finish him off.
 Excellent.
 Now you you are definitely seeing that there are more, goblins heading in your direction.
 Gald Gald takes the, he's got one final, one final action.

 He's gotta run forward, get down on one knee, and just get ready to get ready to continue to be firing into the into Goblin Mass.
 Uh-huh.
 And, both of the solar sentinels will, you know, also take you know, will their that's not their turn yet, so they're not gonna do nothing.
-Sameer, what are you doing?
+Simear, what are you doing?
 I am taking a good look at the temple and wondering about the merit of falling back in there to a more defensible position.

 All the yeah.
 So, Okay.
 We've been in here before, so we kinda have an idea of the lay of the land.
 Right.
 So, yeah, I I guess that would So you run back to the temple?